-DEC 7 WEDNESDAY Final grades for December Graduates due at noon DEC 12MONDAY RING SEMESTER 2023 BER MINI-TERM 2022 (1 WEEK) DEC 12MONDAY Deadline to clear the Business Office (payment in full).
-Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled Classes begin (Last day to add a class for academic credit) Last day to withdraw and receive 100% tuition/fee refund DEC 13TUESDAY Last day to withdraw and receive 50% tuition/fee refund DEC 13TUESDAY DEC 15THURSDAY Last day to withdraw from a course or all courses DEC 16FRIDAY Final exams JAN 2MONDAY • =- NTER MINI-TERM 2022-23 DEC 12MONDAY Deadline to clear the Business Office (payment in full).
-Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled DEC 12MONDAY Classes begin DEC 12MONDAY Last day to withdraw and receive 100% tuition/fee refund DEC 13TUESDAY Last day to withdraw and receive 80% tuition/fee refund DEC 13TUESDAY LATE REGISTRATION ENDS (Last day to add a class for academic credit) DEC 14WEDNESDAY Last day to withdraw and receive 40% tuition/fee refund DEC 14WEDNESDAY DEC 19- JAN 1 Christmas & New Year's - University Holidays - University Closed JAN 2MONDAY Last day to withdraw from a course or all courses JAN 6FRIDAY Final exams JAN 16MONDAY Martin Luther King Jr. Day - University Holiday JAN 17TUESDAY NUARY MINI-TERM 2023 JAN 2MONDAY Deadline to clear the Business Office (payment in full).
-Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled JAN 2MONDAY Classes begin (Last day to add a class for academic credit) JAN 2MONDAY Last Day to withdraw and receive 100% tuition/fee refund JAN 3TUESDAY Last Day to withdraw and receive 50% tuition/fee refund JAN 3TUESDAY Census Date JAN 5THURSDAY Last day to withdraw from a course or all courses JAN 6FRIDAY Martin Luther King Jr. Day - University Holiday - University Closed JAN 17TUESDAY Final grades due at noon SPRING TERM 2023 DEC 1THURSDAY Payment due date if participating in certain deferred payment plans Payment due date if participating in certain deferred payment plans Payment due date if participating in certain deferred payment plans JAN 5THURSDAY Admissions Office deadline for applicants to receive a "Permit to Register" for Spring 2023 JAN 5THURSDAY Residence halls open for new freshmen and transfer students 2:00 p.m.
-See Payment Pla n Detail online for specific dates and amounts due
+AUG 1 SUNDAY Residence halls open 2:00 p.m.
+Deadline to clear the Business Office (payment in full).Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled AUG 2 MONDAY Classes begin (Last day to add a class for academic credit) AUG 2 MONDAY Last day to withdraw and receive 100% tuition/fee refund.
+AUG 3 TUESDAY Last day to withdraw and receive 50% tuition/fee refund AUG 3 TUESDAY Census Date AUG 5 THURSDAY Last day to withdraw from a course or all courses AUG 6 FRIDAY Final exams AUG 16 MONDAY Final grades due at noon AUGUST MINI TERM II 2021 (2 WEEK) AUG 1 SUNDAY Residence halls open 2:00 p.m.
+Deadline to clear the Business Office (payment in full).Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled Classes begin.
+LATE REGISTRATION BEGINS Last day to withdraw and receive 100% tuition/fee refund Last day to withdraw and receive 80% tuition/fee refund AUG 3 TUESDAY LATE REGISTRATION ENDS (Last day to add a class for academic credit) Last day to withdraw and receive 40% tuition/fee refund WEDNESDAY AUG 10 TUESDAY Last day to withdraw from a course or all courses FRIDAY AUG 16 Final grades due at noon MINI TERM IB 2021 (1 WEEK) AUG 9 MONDAY Deadline to clear the Business Office (payment in full).Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled Classes begin.(Last day to add a class for academic credit) Last day to withdraw and receive 100% tuition/fee refund Last day to withdraw and receive 50% tuition/fee refund TUESDAY Last day to withdraw from a course or all courses FRIDAY AUG 23 MONDAY Final grades due at noon FALL TERM 2021 Payment due date if participating in certain deferred payment plans Payment due date if participating in certain deferred payment plans Payment due date if participating in certain deferred payment plans Payment due date if participating in certain deferred payment plans Payment due date if participating in certain deferred payment plans New Student move-in 8:00 a.m. to 12 p.m.
+AUG 12-15 THURS-SUN Tiger Camp events AUG 12 THURSDAY Admissions Office deadline for applicants to receive a "Permit to